polterguy/phosphorusfive/FAQ.md

 Sure, I do this all the time, depending upon my schedule.
 Shoot me an email at thomas@gaiasoul.com, and I'll check my schedule, and try to squeeze you in.
-It'll cost you though, and I expect you to pay all my expenses, in addition to my fee.
-For reasons I don't intend to explain here though, I don't travel to the USA, and I highly unlikely ever will either.
-If you live in the USA, and you want me to hold a course for you and your developers, could I suggest getting a passport?
-And maybe go see some more of this beautiful world we live in?
-The French Riviera, Italy and Greece are among some of my favourites.
-But the world is spectacularly beautiful, especially _outside_ of the USA.
-And yes, I have lived 3 years in the California, so I know what I'm talking about - 3 years was enough for me (say no more) ... ;)
+It'll cost you though, and I expect you to pay all my expenses, in addition to my usual fee.
+For reasons I don't intend to explain here though, I don't travel to the USA.

-Believe it or not, but the world (outside of the USA) is actually _not_ filled with terrorists, and, quote _"people who hate your freedoms"_.

-### Were you that guy I saw on a white Harley in LA, with a Cuban cigar, and a small black dog in your saddle bag?

-Probably yes ...

 ### Are you the guy playing Saxophone, Harmonica, Guitar, Singing on your videos?

 Yup!
 My main hobbies, besides traveling, includes creation of music, and I almost plays equally many instruments, as I know programming languages.
-Sometimes you'll see me playing on the streets, of some weird city, where few of you have ever been.
-I once hitchhiked through California, making a living as a street musician, sleeping outside.
-What can I say, I probably have som _"Gypsy blood"_ in me ...

 ### How on Earth did you do this?
 (Create Phosphorus Five)